Drill String Definition

 - USA & Canada Drilling Rig Jobs In Last 2 Weeks

 Drill string components serve several purposes and functions which includes the following:

 - The drill string Provides a fluid conduit from the drilling rig to the Drilling Bits.

-- Also drill string had another function which is to impart rotary motion to the Drilling Bits.
+- Also it had another function which is to impart rotary motion to the Drilling Bits.

-- Because of the existence of drill collars in the drill string, it will provide Weight On Bit (WOB) necessary to drill the hole.
+- Because of the existence of drill collars, it will provide Weight On Bit (WOB) necessary to drill the hole.

 - Lower and raise the Drilling Bits in the well.

 - Drill String functions is a lot more but it depends about what do you need to do like it can allow formation evaluation and testing but this will be done by special tools for such application.

 Drill string components

 Its components falls under three main topics: